Glass recycling

+The distinction between these categories is crucial for waste classification and end-of-waste criteria, as external cullet requires more extensive processing and quality-control measures due to potential contamination from consumer use and collection processes.

 To be recycled, glass waste needs to be purified and cleaned of contamination.
-Then, depending on the end use and local processing capabilities, it might also have to be separated into different sizes and colours.
-Many recyclers collect different colors of glass separately since glass retains its color after recycling.
+Then, depending on the end-use and local processing capabilities, it might also have to be separated into different sizes and colours.
+Many recyclers collect different colours of glass separately, since glass tends to retain its colour after recycling.
 The most common colours used for consumer containers are clear (flint) glass, green glass, and brown (amber) glass.
 Glass is ideal for recycling since none of the material is degraded by normal use.

-Many collection points have separate bins for clear (flint), green and brown (amber).
-Glass re-processors intending to make new glass containers require separation by color, because glass tends to retain its color after recycling.
-If the recycled glass is not going to be made into more glass, or if the glass re-processor uses newer optical sorting equipment, separation by color at the collection point may not be required.
-Heat-resistant glass, such as Pyrex or borosilicate glass, must not be part of the glass recycling stream, because even a small piece of such material will alter the viscosity of the fluid in the furnace at remelt.
+Many collection-points have separate bins for clear (flint), green and brown (amber) waste.
+Glass re-processors intending to make new glass containers require separation by colour.
+If the recycled glass is not going to be made into more glass, or if the glass re-processor uses newer optical sorting equipment, separation by colour at the collection point may not be required.
+Heat-resistant glass, such as Pyrex or borosilicate glass, must not enter the glass-recycling stream, because even a small piece of such material will alter the viscosity of the fluid in the furnace at remelt.

 Processing of external cullet

-To be able to use external cullet in production, any contaminants should be removed as much as possible.
+To use external cullet in production, as much contamination should be removed as possible.
 Typical contaminations are: